Jane Fonda: 1970–1979: Widespread success and acclaim

-1980s
+1980–1991: Established star, Workout series, and film hiatus

 In 1980, Fonda starred in 9 to 5 with Lily Tomlin and Dolly Parton.
 The film was a huge critical and box office success, becoming the second highest-grossing release of the year.
 Fonda had long wanted to work with her father, hoping it would help their strained relationship.
 She achieved this goal when she purchased the screen rights to the play On Golden Pond, specifically for her father and her.
 The father-daughter rift depicted on screen closely paralleled the real-life relationship between the two Fondas; they eventually became the first father-daughter duo to earn Oscar nominations (Jane earned her first Best Supporting Actress Oscar nomination) for their roles in the same film.
 On Golden Pond, which also starred four-time Oscar winner Katharine Hepburn, brought Henry Fonda his only Academy Award for Best Actor, which Jane accepted on his behalf, as he was ill and could not leave home.
 He died five months later.
 Both films grossed over $100 million domestically.

 Fonda continued to appear in feature films throughout the 1980s, winning an Emmy Award for Outstanding Lead Actress for her portrayal of a Kentucky mountain woman in The Dollmaker (1984), and starring in the role of Dr. Martha Livingston in Agnes of God (1985).
 The following year, she played an alcoholic actress and murder suspect in the 1986 thriller The Morning After, opposite Jeff Bridges.
-In preparation for her role, Fonda modelled the character on the starlet Gail Russell, who, at 36, was found dead in her apartment, among empty liquor bottles.
+In preparation for her role, Fonda modeled the character on the starlet Gail Russell, who, at 36, was found dead in her apartment, among empty liquor bottles.
 Writing for The New Yorker, Pauline Kael commended Fonda for giving "a raucous-voiced, down-in-the-dirty performance that has some of the charge of her Bree in Klute, back in 1971".
 For her performance, she was nominated for yet another Academy Award for Best Actress.
 She ended the decade by appearing in Old Gringo.